 Nevada’s cannabis tourism industry is the perfect marriage of two of its strongest profit-making markets.

-Nevada’s cannabis tourism industry is fuelling the success of one of the “gold standards” for legal cannabis jurisdictions in the United States.
+Nevada’s cannabis tourism industry is fueling the success of one of the “gold standards” for legal cannabis jurisdictions in the United States.

-Nevada can thank its thriving tourism industry for its leader status which will largely be driven by the newly legalized adult-use market in the world’s premiere entertainment destination.
-The legislation has proven to be a huge opportunity for the state’s most famous city, Las Vegas — poised to become the world’s largest adult-use cannabis tourism industry.
+Nevada can thank its thriving tourism industry for its leading status in the legal adult-use cannabis market.
+Legislation has proven to be a huge opportunity for the state’s most famous city, Las Vegas — poised to become one of the world’s largest adult-use cannabis tourism destinations.

-While cannabis consumption remains a no-go at the Federal level, that hasn’t stopped the growth of the state-legal cannabis industry.
-In fact in 2017, according to a recent report by Arcview Market Research and BDS Analytics, the US cannabis market grew by 31 percent to reach $8.5 billion.
-As more states legislate for medical-use and adult-use cannabis programs, that figure is expected to hit $11 billion in 2018 and $23.4 billion by 2022, representing nearly three-quarters of the global legal cannabis market.
-Within that scope, Nevada is set to be a big player in the US legal cannabis market.
+While cannabis consumption remains a no-go at the federal level, that hasn’t stopped the growth of the state-wide cannabis industry.
+According to a recent report by Arcview Market Research and BDS Analytics, in 2018 the US cannabis market reached US$9.8 billion in legal dispensary sales.
+As more states legislate for medical-use and adult-use cannabis programs, that figure is expected to hit US$30 billion by 2024.
+If one includes legal sales of cannabis and CBD in pharmacies and general retail outlets, that figure rises to US$44.8 billion.
+Nevada’s tourism industry is expected to help the state capture a significant portion of the projected market.

 This INNspired Article is brought to you by:1933 Industries Inc. (CSE:TGIF, FWB:1QF, OTC:VPGDF) owns and controls cannabis- and hemp-based assets in Las Vegas Nevada.
 The company is a licensed cannabis producer building a vertically integrated model to serve multiple facets across the value chain of both the medical and recreational cannabis markets in North America.Send me an Investor Kit